shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 Understanding the Default Rule for Commercial Use:
 Before you decide, please be aware of the important default behavior set in Section 2 of the License: If you do not add a specific restriction on commercial use in Section 3.f, commercial use WILL BE PERMITTED.
 Therefore, you only need to add a rule here if you wish to *change* this default permission.

 How to Use Section 3.f:
+You can use this section to set your policy on commercial use and to add specific conditions regarding the Derivative Work.

 * To PROHIBIT commercial use: You must add an explicit rule here to override the default.

   Example: Commercial use of the Derivative Work is not permitted under this license.